microsoft/monthlyresources/README.md

-# Monthly Resources

-Use this repository to explore the latest content and code samples.
-Each month we will release "best of" content resources that relate to a particular theme.
----

 # Best of Microsoft Build 2021

 :wave:**Hi everyone** - Microsoft Build 2021 brought together the various technologies that empower you as a developer to build the next generation of applications.
 Our 'monthly resources' bring you the best of Microsoft Build 2021.